 We use open source software in our platform and expect to continue to use open source software in the future.
 There are risks and uncertainties regarding the proper interpretation of and compliance with open source software licenses.
 Some open source software licenses require those who distribute open source software as part of their own software product to publicly disclose all or part of the source code to such software product or to make available any derivative works of the open source code on unfavorable terms or at no cost, and we may be subject to such terms.
 Consequently, there is a risk that the owners of the copyrights in such open source software may claim that the open source licenses governing their use impose certain conditions or restrictions on our ability to use the software that we did not anticipate.
 Such owners may seek to enforce the source code for the open source software, derivative works of such software, or, in some cases, our proprietary source code that uses or was developed using such open source software.
 These claims could also result in litigation, subject us to significant damages, require us to purchase costly third-party licenses, require us to devote additional research and development resources to change our products or discontinue the sale of our proprietary products, any of which could result in reputational harm and would be disruptive to our business.
 In addition, if the license terms for the open source software we utilize change, we may be forced to re-engineer our platform or incur additional costs to comply with the changed license terms or to replace the affected open source software.
-Furthermore, if we were to combine our proprietary platform with open source software in a certain manner, we could, under certain of the open source licenses, be required to release the source code of our proprietary blatform to the public or offer our platform to users at no cost.
-This could allow our competitors to create similar platforms with lower development effort and time and
+Furthermore, if we were to combine our proprietary platform with open source software in a certain manner, we could, under certain of the open source licenses, be required to release the source code of our proprietary blatforms with lower development teffort and time and ultimately could result in a loss of sales for us.